Chosen1PR/saved-response/README.md

 ## Changelog

+### [0.0.28] (2025-11-28)

+#### Features

+- Added an error message when a private message or modmail fails to send to a user.
+- Added a menu item at subreddit level for config settings.

 ### [0.0.27] (2025-11-12)

 #### Features

 - Added the ability to make a post with the u/saved-response bot account.
-This can help if you want to make a post on behalf of the entire mod team without using your personal account.
 - Changed "PM" references to "Message" for clarity.
 - Migrated app to Devvit Web.